iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 - none (`fuel_def` in the model as `vector[string]`): Biomass composition in the input soild fuel to the CHP plant.
   The input solid fuel to the CHP plant is a mixture of individual biomass feedstock.
-  Each biomass feedstock is defined by one string in the `fuel_def` vector, e.g., `spruce_bark`, linked to a biomass database as described in section `Module database` below.
+  Each biomass feedstock is defined by one string in the `fuel_def` vector, e.g., `spruce_bark`, linked to a biomass database as described in section `Module implementation and database` below.
 - \f$ Y_j^F \f$ (`Yj_vec[j]` in the model as `vector[double]`): The mass fraction of biomass resource \f$ j \f$ in the feed.
   The total mass fraction must sum to 1.
 - \f$ Y_{H_2O,j}^F \f$ (`YH2Oj_vec[j]` in the model as `vector[double]`): The moisture content of biomass resource \f$ j \f$ as a mass fraction.